 Through our working together, you can gain a greater awareness and understanding of what is going on for you.
-Within a safe and therapeutic relationship, difficult feelings, repetative thoughts and patterns of behaviour can be explored and processed.
-New ways of viewing yourself and your relationships can help you feel less stuck and able to move forward and achieve goals that may currently feel out of reach.
+Within a safe and therapeutic environment, difficult feelings, self defeating thoughts and patterns of behaviour can be understood and processed.
+New ways of viewing yourself and your relationships can help you feel more hopeful and able to achieve emotional wellbeing and opportunities that may currently feel out of reach.

 Intergrative counselling means I use a range of therapeutic approaches, depending on the individual needs of the client.
 My counselling style is relational and person centred as I believe the client can find their own solutions, at their own pace, when the therapeutic conditions for change are in place.
 I also offer a more structured approach in sessions for clients who may require support and facilitation with emotional regulation.

 Fear and shame can leave people feeling isolated and uncomfortable in sharing their problems with others.
 My approach is sensitive and supportive, with an emphasis on building trust and safety within the therapeutic relationship, for clients to feel able to tune in and connect to all parts of themselves, (particularly the parts of self we dislike/disown or are unaware of).

-I use elements of humanistic and psychodynamic theory, gestalt, transactional analysis, CBT, systemic family theory, Internal family systems theory, body awareness and mindfulness practice.
+I use elements of humanistic and psychodynamic theory, gestalt, transactional analysis, CBT, systemic family theory, Internal family systems theory, body/somatic awareness and mindfulness practice.
 Being seen, heard and validated within the therapeutic relationship can be healing and transformative.

 Training, qualifications & experience

 I have training in working therapeutically with clients experiencing anxiety, depression, relationship and family issues, self harm, addiction, Mental health diagnosis and complex trauma.